joepope44/beautiful-jekyll/_posts/2018-07-14-web_pdf_scraping_project.md

 [Senate link](https://efdsearch.senate.gov/search/home/)

 Fortunately, it is possible to scrape the websites using python and selenium.
-I used this list to find current members of Congress so that I could pull reports for each member of Congress.
+I used the list below to find current members of Congress so that I could pull reports for each member.

 [List of Current Members of Congress](https://theunitedstates.io/congress-legislators/legislators-current.csv)

 #### Disclaimer

 As this was one of my first large-scale projects, a few mistakes were made.
-I repeat code at times, as I was unable to get functions to return the proper values.
+Code is repeated at times, as I was unable to get functions to return the proper values.
 I likely append or concatenate some pandas dataframes inefficiently.
 Refactoring is certainly needed here, but was not done due to time constraints.
 The main priority was to write code that worked and would produce results.
-The House and Senate websites are organized quite differently, so it was necessary to create seperate codes for each.
+The House and Senate websites are organized quite differently, so it was necessary to create seperate scrapers and processes for each.

 #### Important Info for Senate Data

 I tackled the Senate data first.
-The site requires that the user select a checkbox indicating thhat they understand the prohibitions on using this data.
+The site requires that the user select a checkbox indicating thhat they understand the prohibitions on using the data.
 I chose to use Selenium to automate this process.
 Once past this hurdle, there are a number of fields that can be queried.
 I took the Senate data from theunitedstates.io repo, checked off 'Current Senator' and selected 'Annual' and 'Periodic Transactions'.
 For this project, we are seeking to find data the is reported once a year (the Annual reports) and the periodic updates.
-Most of the PDFs that are returned are electronically filed machine-generated and machine-readable (that is, I am able to parse the text and values), however some documents are scanned and contain handwriting.
-I chose to leave these alone as out of scope, but they can be parsed using OCR libraries at a later date.
+Most of the PDFs that are returned are electronically filed, machine-generated and machine-readable (that is, I am able to parse the text and values), however some documents are scanned and contain handwriting.
+I chose to leave these alone and consider them out of scope, but they can be parsed using OCR libraries at a later date.
 It seems that most documents are filed electronically, fortunately.

 The output is organized into four reports; assets, liabilities, PTR A and PTR B data.
-The assets.csv file will have reports for all Senators that were parsed at this time.
+PTR A is data filed after the annual reports.
+PTR B relates to transactions by the spouse.
+For example, the assets.csv file will have reports for all Senators that were parsed.
 Ideally, we will store these data into respective SQL tables, so that one Senator can be queried easily and we can view all of their assets, liabilities and other financial information in one go.

 senate_stocks.py is the main code.
 The csv files are the output of the data.